Date(s) - 09/12/2022 - 11/21/2022

-NACCM and PA DHS PCH administrators may take a choice of three (3) webinars with the additional contact hour fee of $50.
+NACCM and PA DHS PCH administrators may take a choice of three (3) webinars for the cost of $135.00 with the additional contact hour fee of $50.

-Social Workers, Marriage and Family Counselors and Professional Counselors – Continuing Education Credit has been submitted to PA State Board of Social Workers, Marriage and Family Counselors and Professional Counselors for 15 Continuing Education hours.
+Social Workers, Marriage and Family Counselors and Professional Counselors – Continuing Education Credit has been approved by PA State Board of Social Workers, Marriage and Family Counselors and Professional Counselors for 15 Continuing Education hours.

 National Academy of Certified Care Managers: Application has been approved by the National Academy of Certified Care Managers (NACCM) for 15 continuing education contact hours.